 Large Group Study Abroad Orientation

-The Large Group Study Abroad Orientation is a mandatory meeting for all students that will be studying abroad on semester programs, San Sebastian summer business program, or at Hessen International Summer/Winter University (ISU/IWU) only.
+The Large Group Study Abroad Orientation is a mandatory meeting for all students that will be studying abroad on semester programs, Scotland International Summer School (ISS), or at Hessen International Summer/Winter University (ISU/IWU) only.

 Orientations for travel courses (also mandatory) will be conducted by the course leader and cover similar material to that of the large group orientation.
 Dates and times will be sent after acceptance by the course leader or the Office of International Education.

-The large group orientation is tentatively scheduled on Saturday, November 8th, 2014 from 8:30am-12:30pm.
+The large group orientation is tentatively scheduled in late October/early November.
 Updates will be provided after program acceptance.
 Parents or other relatives and guardians are welcome to attend (up to 2 per student).

-Semester, San Sebastian, and Hessen ISU/IWU students are also required to attend an individual program orientation to receive specific information about their study abroad location and necessary documents that need to be completed.
+Semester, Scotland ISS, and Hessen ISU/IWU students are also required to attend an individual program orientation to receive specific information about their study abroad location and necessary documents that need to be completed.
 This orientation is scheduled after program acceptance and students will be notified through their online application.
 If you have any questions or concerns please contact Jemma Lund.